 Skip to content

-Performance work across the stack: algorithms, application code, build pipelines, infrastructure.
-I profile what's actually slow and ship the fix on the codebase you already have.
+I find what's actually slow, expensive, or hard to maintain, then ship the fix on the codebase you already have: a tuned hot path, a cheaper cluster, or a full rewrite when the architecture itself is the ceiling.
+Always with the numbers to prove it moved.
 As one worked example, this site walks the same haversine kernel from a naïve pandas .apply all the way down to a Zig + AVX-512 implementation sustaining 150 GB/s, with the maintenance cost of each rung made explicit.

 Haversine · 1M pairs · 9950X3D